wen-templari/shire-client/README.md

     }
     ```

     3.5 When a member received the request, say Bob, Bob will then start the raft.
-As for the orgizinizor of the group, Alice will start the raft when 3.4 is done.
+As for the organizer of the group, Alice will start the raft when 3.4 is done.

     ```go

     // todo
     ```

-    Till now, all member of the group has started the raft and is ready to transimit message.
+    Till now, all member of the group has started the raft and is ready to transmit message.